If someone calls you mommy, chances are, you’ve battled with mom burnout, one time or another.

-Stress is a magnifier and is how we can magically turn those mole hills into ice-capped mountains!
+Stress is a magnifier and is how we can magically turn those molehills into ice-capped mountains!

 And when I’m stressed about anything, I’m a whole lot more touchy than I would be otherwise.

-So, instead of letting stressful situations fester, I’ve learned to deal with them quickly as best I can to keep them from affecting all the other areas of by life.
+So, instead of letting stressful situations fester, I’ve learned to deal with them quickly as best I can to keep them from affecting all the other areas of my life.
 Like my home life!

 Sign #2 – Your house is in a constant state of disarray

-Let me just say this… I’m not the mom who’s going to judge or shame another mom for the condition of her home.
-I have 3 kids, and one of them is a 2 year old boy.
+Let me just say this – I’m not the mom who’s going to judge or shame another mom for the condition of her home.
+I have 3 kids, and one of them is a 2-year-old boy.
 Enough said there.

-I just know from personal experience, when I’m burnt out, house work really gets the best of me.
+I just know from personal experience, when I’m burnt out, housework really gets the best of me.
 I feel like I’m always running behind the mess instead of controlling it.

 My advice isn’t to run around and catch up on all the laundry hills.
 Nope!

 It’s to take a day off from doing ALL cleaning.
-I know that probably sounds a little counterintuitive, because we’re talking about how you haven’t been cleaning.
+I know that probably sounds a little counterintuitive because we’re talking about how you haven’t been cleaning.

 But trust, me it’s not!
 Whether or not you’ve actually been physically cleaning, I know you’ve been mentally cleaning.